maranode/maranode/README.md

 **What makes it different:**

-- Network isolation is enforced at the **kernel level** (iptables OUTPUT chain default-DROP), not a config flag you can accidentally disable
+- **You can prove what it did.** Every inference, model load, and config change goes into a tamper-evident, HMAC-chained audit log.
+One command verifies the whole chain; one command exports GDPR/HIPAA/SOC 2 evidence.
-- Every inference, model load, and config change is written to a **tamper-evident HMAC-chained audit log** — one command to verify integrity, one command to export GDPR/HIPAA/SOC 2 evidence
+- **It fails closed.** Egress is default-deny from the moment the daemon starts (iptables OUTPUT DROP), and you can confirm it with your own tools — `iptables -L`, `tcpdump` — without trusting us.
+If isolation or the audit log cannot be guaranteed, inference does not run.
-- **Single Rust binary.** No Python runtime, no sidecar daemons, no external database.
-The entire state is SQLite and flat files — you can inspect it with `cat`
+- **No telemetry, no phone-home.** No update checker, no usage beacon, ever.
+The binary talks to nothing unless you tell it to.

-- Drop-in **OpenAI-compatible API** — existing code works with one line changed
+The rest is table stakes, and Maranode has it too: OpenAI-compatible API, GPU/NPU/Metal acceleration, a single binary with no external services.
+None of that is the reason to use it.

 Pre-alpha.
 Core runtime is working; hardening is ongoing.